-- (i) a certified valuation of such transaction by a person approved by the Depositary as independent and competent has been obtained, or - (ii) such transaction has been executed on best terms on an organised investment exchange under its rules, or - (iii) such transaction has been executed on terms which the Depositary is or, in the case of a transaction involving the Depositary, the Directors are satisfied conform with the principle that such transactions be carried out as if effected on normal commercial terms negotiated at arm's length.
+- (i) a certified valuation of such transaction by a person approved by the Depositary (or, in the case of a transaction entered into by the Depositary, the Manager) as independent and competent has been obtained, or - (ii) such transaction has been executed on best terms on an organised investment exchange under its rules, or - (iii) such transaction has been executed on terms which the Depositary is or, in the case of a transaction involving the Depositary, the Manager is satisfied conform with the principle that such transactions be carried out as if effected on normal commercial terms negotiated at arm's length.

 The Company has adopted a policy designed to ensure that in all transactions a reasonable effort is made to avoid conflicts of interest and, when they cannot be avoided, such conflicts are managed so that the Funds and their Shareholders are fairly treated.
-The Depositary (or in the case of a transaction involving the Depositary, the Directors) shall document how it complied with paragraphs (i), (ii) and (iii) above and where transactions are conducted in accordance with paragraph (iii), the Depositary (or in the case of a transaction involving the Depositary, the Directors) must document the rationale for being satisfied that the transaction conformed to the principles outlined above.
+The Depositary (or in the case of a transaction involving the Depositary, the Manager) shall document how it complied with paragraphs (i), (ii) and (iii) above and where transactions are conducted in accordance with paragraph (iii), the Depositary (or in the case of a transaction involving the Depositary, the Manager) must document the rationale for being satisfied that the transaction conformed to the principles outlined above.